frapierri/VaccinItaly/README.md

 If you use these lists please remember to cite the following papers:<br>
 Pierri, Francesco.
 "The diffusion of mainstream and disinformation news on Twitter: the case of Italy and France."
 Companion Proceedings of the Web Conference 2020.
 2020. <br>
 Pierri, Francesco, Alessandro Artoni, and Stefano Ceri.
 "Investigating Italian disinformation spreading on Twitter in the context of 2019 European elections."
 PloS one 15.1 (2020): e0227821. <br>
-VaccinItaly: monitoring Italian conversations around vaccines on Twitter.
-Francesco Pierri, Silvio Pavanetto, Marco Brambilla, Stefano Ceri (2020) https://arxiv.org/abs/2101.03757  <br>
+Francesco Pierri, Silvio Pavanetto, Marco Brambilla, Stefano Ceri "VaccinItaly: monitoring Italian conversations around vaccines on Twitter."
+(2021) https://arxiv.org/abs/2101.03757  <br>

 # Team
 Francesco Pierri, Silvio Pavanetto, Marco Brambilla, Stefano Ceri <br>